We are an independent, public charter high school.

 I love being an educator and always have!
 My parents advised my brother and I to find our passions in the working world so that on any given "bad day" the love would sustain you and on the good days it would be most enjoyable!
 They were correct!
 There never has been a day in my career that I didn't want to return work the next day.
 Even as a retiree, I mentor beginning teachers and beginning Principals/Administrators.
 I have substituted for my daughter's 2 maternity leaves for 4 months each time teaching 6th grade and I just subbed for her this week in her 5th grade class!
 I have babysat my 2 grandkids 2 days a week while they were preschoolers...(they are now in 3rd grade and Kindergarten) and enjoyed the best job of all...being Grammy!
 I love teaching, teachers, students, parents and learning!
 Life is GOOD!!!

 Translate This Page

-Regular Board Meeting are held on the fourth Thursday of the month as much as possible.
-They in Room B4 at 340 Buena Vista St, Grass Valley, CA at 5:30pm unless otherwise stated below.
+Regular Board Meeting are held on the third or fourth Thursday of the month as much as possible.
+They will be at 5:30pm in Room R4 at NCE on 505 Main Street, Nevada City, 95959

 Board meeting agendas and select minutes are available on the Board Archives page of our website.